 Poet / Producer / Editor / Critic

 Helen Bowell is a London-based writer.
-Her debut pamphlet of poems about 'the barman' is forthcoming from Bad Betty Press.
+Her debut pamphlet The Barman is forthcoming from Bad Betty Press.

 She is a co-director of Dead [Women] Poets Society, a live literature organisation which resurrects women poets of the past, and is currently on an Arts Council England funded national tour.